shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-08-Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics.md

 - Spark development environment (This example uses Eclipse) or have ability to compile source code to a .jar file with all the necessary dependencies.

-- An available distributed server cluster to run the example on if you want to test it out on a cluster.
-This example uses a DataStax Enterprise Analytics.
+- An available Spark development environment.
+Access to an Apache Spark cluster is ideal if you want to run this example and collect information related to the job running on the cluster.

 Step 1